mikavilpas/squanmate/readme.md

 *Squanmate* is a Square-1 training tool.
 It can help you:

 * learn and remember all different shapes and their names
-  * when you mouseover any shape, its name is shown
 * display cubeshape algorithms and the shapes the algorithm goes through
   * it's a good aid for memorizing algorithms!

-You can run it with a modern web browser.
+You can run it with a modern web browser right now.
 Try it [here][applink]!

 # Development dependencies